 Requirements Includes Cost of the Following Costs Not Included in Unit Price Associated manifests, weight tickets, and dimensions of excavated area.
 If costs are anticipated to exceed unit prices due to extenuating circumstances, pre-approval must be obtained from the ROG or the Trust Fund Advisory Board.
 These costs include but are not limited to demolition/replacement/repair, select backfill, shoring, sloping, water accumulation removal, excess thickness of cover.
 All associated RAC and Subcontractor Personnel costs such as but not limited to: • Project Planning, permitting, environmental oversight, meetings, waste manifesting, & landfill profiling activities. • Soil &/or Surface Cover (up to 6") Demolition, Removal, Transportation & Disposal activities within 150 mile round trip from site. • Concrete/Asphalt Saw Cutting activities. • Soil Excavation & Loading activities. • Non-Select Backfill Material, Placement, & Compaction activities. • Replacement of Surface Cover (up to 6"): includes cost of material (concrete/asphalt/rock/sod), transportation of such material, and all necessary labor & material to complete resurfacing activities.
 All necessary Equipment (including excavators, trackhoes, backhoes, bobcats, tractors, bulldozers, street sweepers/brooms, concrete saws, gooseneck trailers, lowboys, roll-off boxes, jackhammers, & miscellaneous tools) to excavate, stockpile, load, cover, transport, dispose, backfill, compact, and cleanup site.
 Includes Mob/Demob of equipment listed above.
-RAC and subcontractor total mileage for allowable vehicle/s or one round trip mileage per allowable vehicle with hotel/meals, whichever is lessor of two.
+RAC and subcontractor total mileage for allowable vehicle/s or one round trip mileage per allowable vehicle with hotel/meals, whichever is lesser of two.
 Soil or Groundwater Analyses & Method 5035 Samplers Mileage for transportation of Soil and/or Surface Cover for disposal greater than 150 mile round trip from site (additional mileage for transportation to include \$2.00/mile for each mile over 150 miles round trip).
 Any costs associated with demolition / replacement / repair of canopy or store building, electrical, underground utilities, cathodic protection wiring / anodes, and UST product piping /equipment.
 Cost associated with select backfill, shoring, sloping, transportation & disposal of excessive Groundwater or accumulation of water in excavation area.
 These costs must have pre-approval, obtained from the ROG or LDEQ Executive Authority per the recommendation of the Trust Fund Advisory Board.
 Materials for soil cover, excavation liner, or poly-vinyl sheeting.
 Vacuum Truck or groundwater removal/disposal activities.
 Concrete material in excess of six inches (6") in thickness and rebar.
-These costs must have pre-approval, obtained from the ROG or LDEQ Executive Authority per the recommendation of the Trust Fund Advisory Board.
+These costs must have preapproval, obtained from the ROG or LDEQ Executive Authority per the recommendation of the Trust Fund Advisory Board.

-Gauging of Wells (When a Well is Not Hand-bailed or Sampled) Each Well - \$16.00 Costs Not Included in Requirements Includes Cost of the Following Unit Price Personnel - All associated personnel costs such as but not The identification number limited to: scheduling of gauging of wells, field preparation activities, all field activities associated with gauging, all clerical of each well gauged per Total mileage for a single event must be included in tasks, and all faxes/phone calls/meetings/ letters/e-mails and any RAC vehicle or one round the application for related communications (written, electronic or verbal), trip mileage per allowable reimbursement. preparation and review of related reports/waste disposal vehicle with hotel/meals, Applications lacking this manifests. whichever is lessor of information will be two. returned.
-Equipment - all field equipment prorated for the time used such as but not limited to oil/water interface probe.
+Gauging of Wells (When a Well is Not Hand-bailed or Sampled) Each Well - \$16.00 Costs Not Included in Requirements Includes Cost of the Following Unit Price Personnel - All associated personnel costs such as but not The identification number limited to: scheduling of gauging of wells, field preparation activities, all field activities associated with gauging, all clerical of each well gauged per Total mileage for a single event must be included in tasks, and all faxes/phone calls/meetings/ letters/e-mails and any RAC vehicle or one round the application for related communications (written, electronic or verbal), trip mileage per allowable preparation and review of related reports/waste disposal vehicle with hotel/meals, whichever is lesser of two.